eaglepython/DOM-Project/README.md

 ## 🚀 Deployment

 ### GitHub Pages (Recommended)
-This project is configured for GitHub Pages deployment:
+This project is optimized for GitHub Pages deployment:

 1. **Enable GitHub Pages**
    - Go to repository Settings